Skip to main content

 Deploy the collector

-Deploy the collector somewhere that's accessible to the applications and infrastructure sending OpenTelemetry data.
+Deploy the ClickStack distribution of the OpenTelemetry collector, which is preconfigured for Managed ClickStack.
 In the example below, we run the collector locally and generate artificial telemetry from the same machine for simplicity.

 In production, you would typically deploy the collector in a Kubernetes cluster, or on a virtual machine that can be reached by your OpenTelemetry SDKs, agents, and other collectors.
 This allows telemetry from across your environment to be centrally collected and forwarded to ClickStack.